 They would have to stop lying, which they don’t even know how to do by this point.

-They would have to let their entire false self crumble away, which simply goes against their very survival instincts.
+They would have to let their entire False Self crumble away, which goes against their very survival instincts.

 The narcissist’s entire facade is a precarious house of cards, built on nothing but lies and illusions.
 For even one card to be revealed, would mean the whole thing would come crashing down.